Vetledrage/WeatherApp/MODELING.md

 ### FlowChart: Graphical representaion of actionflow in certain use cases

-The flowchart outlines the sequence of operations and decision points for a weather application that handles various user scenarios, including location permissions, internet connectivity, and user-driven actions like changing location and viewing weather alerts.
-Here are the steps:
+The flowchart outlines the sequence of operations and decision points for our weather application.
+We attempt to illustrate various user scenarios (at least those we think are the most important), including location permissions, internet connectivity, and user-driven actions like changing location and viewing weather alerts.
+Please note that we have not attempted to strictly follow an activity diagram format, since this is not an activity diagram, but rather a custom flowchart that we have used to aid us in illustrating normal usage of the application.
+Here are the steps we have attempted to illustrate in our flowchart:

 1. **Start App**: The application initiates when the user opens it.